-Subprime mortgage loan refers to a loan extended to a borrower with higher risk than those referred to in the financial term “prime” which refers to the lowest risk borrowers.
+Subprime mortgage loan refers to a loan extended to a borrower with a higher risk than those referred to in the financial term “prime” which refers to the lowest risk borrowers.

-A prime borrower provides a low risk because she has a high credit score, a low debt load and a healthy income.
+A prime borrower provides a low risk because she has a high credit score, a low debt load, and a healthy income.
 These factors indicate the prime borrower can easily cover the monthly loan payments.
 A subprime borrower has characteristics such as a lower credit score, a higher debt load and may have a lower income.

 A glut of subprime mortgage loans to bad credit borrowers contributed to the mortgage crisis of the mid-2000s.
-These higher risk borrowers did default on their loans, creating fiscal issues throughout the finance industry.
+These higher-risk borrowers did default on their loans, creating fiscal issues throughout the finance industry.

 This did not stop the finance industry from extending subprime mortgage loans to subprime borrowers, but it did make it tougher to obtain.
-Even with bad credit or no credit, you can still get a loan for a home, an automobile, a motorcycle, a medical need, an education or another reason.
+Even with bad credit or no credit, you can still get a loan for a home, an automobile, a motorcycle, a medical need, education, or another reason.
 It will simply take more planning and additional time.

 A subprime borrower has characteristics such as a lower credit score, a higher debt load and may have a lower income.

 Two situations apply to those considered subprime borrowers.
 They either have no credit established yet or they have poor credit.